-Continuous variables will be summarized using the number of observations, mean, standard deviation, median, minimum, and maximum.
+Continuous variables will be summarized using the number of observations, mean, standard deviation (SD), median, minimum, and maximum, as well as confidence intervals (CIs) or confidence limits where applicable.
 Categorical variables will be summarized with frequencies and percentages from each category.

-Any deviations to this analysis plan will be updated during the course of the study as part of a protocol amendment or will be detailed in the clinical study report.
+Any deviations to the analysis plan will be updated during the course of the study as part of a protocol amendment or will be detailed in the clinical study report.